ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 dotnet aspnet-codegenerator controller -name CatalogController -m CatalogItem -dc CatalogContext --relativeFolderPath Controllers --useDefaultLayout --referenceScriptLibraries
 ```

-**Please Note:** If you face error - `Unhandled exception.
-System.IO.FileNotFoundException: Could not load file or assembly 'Microsoft.VisualStudio.Web.CodeGeneration.Utils, ...`, then you need to downgrade the `Microsoft.EntityFrameworkCore.Design` package to version `3.0.0`.
-To do this, open `WebMVC.csproj` and modify the package to `<PackageReference Include="Microsoft.VisualStudio.Web.CodeGeneration.Design" Version="3.0.0" />`.
-You can track of the issue, [The new version of Microsoft.VisualStudio.Web.CodeGeneration.Design isn't compatible with dotnet core 3](https://github.com/aspnet/Scaffolding/issues/1185)
-{: .notice--danger}

 Here, in `-name` argument we need to pass the `Controller` name we want to generate, in `-m` pass the previously created `Model` class name and in `-dc` argument pass the name of our `DBContext` class name.

 ### Database Migrations